Being a student in Oxford is the icing on the cake.

 A major celebration in Oxford is May Day.
 This is an annual event which for students means frequenting the bars and clubs that have stayed open all night but traditionally the event is known for the Magdalen College Choir singing from the top of Magdalen Tower.
 Large crowds gather along the nearby bridge to listen.
 It is must see if you are studying in Oxford.

 The Oxford Union

-The Oxford Union has over 10,000 resident members and roughly 85% of new students join every year.?
+The Oxford Union has over 10,000 resident members and roughly 85% of new students join every year.
 World renowned as the world’s most foremost debating society, it has a deserved reputation for bringing international guests and speakers to Oxford.
-Some of the speakers they have had are O J Simpson, Will Carling, Vinnie Jones, Yasser Arafat, Stephen Fry, Kermit the Frog, Michael Jackson, Sir Steve Redgrave, Sir Roger Moore, Edwina Currie and Boris Johnson.
+Some of the speakers they have had are O J Simpson, Will Carling, Vinnie Jones, Yasser Arafat, Stephen Fry, Kermit the Frog, Michael Jackson, Sir Steve Redgrave, Sir Roger Moore and Edwina Currie.
 The Union is also famous for the balls that it holds throughout the year, and best of all, at a much cheaper price than any individual university ball.